Army Job: MOS 68X Mental Health Specialist

 Mental Health Professionals are highly sought after in the military, especially after soldiers have spent extended periods deployed in combat zones.

-If you are a caring, compassionate person with the ability to listen, with interest in psychology, you may be interested in enlisting as a Mental Health Specialist, which is military occupational specialty (MOS) 68X.
+If you are a caring, compassionate person with the ability to listen and an interest in psychology, you may be interested in enlisting as a Mental Health Specialist, which is military occupational specialty (MOS) 68X.
 You'll have a direct and meaningful impact on the lives of the soldiers you interact with, many of whom struggle with mental health issues they did not experience before they joined the Army.

 For other soldiers, the stresses of combat may exacerbate existing mental health concerns.
 In any event, it's the job of MOS 68X to ensure soldiers get the treatment and counseling they need so they can be productive and healthy members of the Army.